top of page

 Foley Catheter Size Guide

 A Foley catheter is a flexible tube used to drain urine from the bladder.
 Knowing the range of Foley catheter sizes is critical to ensure the correct size is selected for effective urinary drainage and patient comfort.
-This guide will cover everything you need to know about Foley catheter sizes, including sizes for males, females, children, and special cases.
-We also provide a Foley catheter size chart for reference.
+This guide will cover everything you need to know about Foley catheter sizes for males, females, and children, as well as options for adults and special cases.
+We also provide a Foley catheter size chart with details on Foley catheter French sizes.

 What is a Foley Catheter?

 A Foley catheter, also known as an indwelling catheter, is inserted into the bladder through the urethra to provide continuous urinary drainage.
 It is commonly used post-surgery, for urinary retention, or in patients with certain medical conditions that impair normal urination.
+Foley catheter sizes for adults, males, females, and children are chosen based on patient age and anatomy, with larger sizes sometimes required for special situations such as hematuria or 3-way catheters.
 The original design was created in the 1930s by surgeon Dr. Frederic Foley.
 This original design was then manufactured by C. R. Bard, who named it after Dr. Foley.

 Understanding Foley Catheter Sizes